OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 - Download and install the CAPI Appliance
 - Log in to Rancher and deploy an RKE2 cluster
-- Importing and operating a workload cluster
+- Import and operate a workload cluster
-- Deploying a sample application
+- Deploy a sample application
+- Deploy additional services
+- Upgrade the workload cluster

 This tutorial was designed and tested in an on-premises installation.
 You can use it, for example, as a continuation of [OpenNebula On-prem with miniONE]({{% relref "deploy_opennebula_onprem_with_minione" %}}).

-## Pre-requisites
+### Pre-requisites

 To follow this tutorial you will need:

-- An [OpenNebula Front-end running on premises]({{% relref "deploy_opennebula_onprem_with_minione" %}}) (version >=6.10) running on a machine that meets the [Rancher installation requirements](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-requirements#rke2-kubernetes):
+- An [OpenNebula Front-end running on premises]({{% relref "deploy_opennebula_onprem_with_minione" %}}) (version >=6.10) on a machine that meets the [Rancher installation requirements](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/installation-requirements#rke2-kubernetes):
    - 4 vCPUs
    - 16 GiB RAM
 - The [OneGate service]({{% relref "onegate_usage" %}}) must be running on the Front-end (it is enabled by default if you installed with miniONE).
 - A public and a private virtual network on your Front-end.
-The public network is installed automatically by miniONE; creating a private network is explained in the next step.
+The public network is installed automatically by miniONE; creating a private network is explained below.

+### Tutorial Outline

+For completing this tutorial, we'll follow these high-level steps:

+1. Create a private network on the Front-end.
+1. Download the CAPI Appliance.
+1. Instantiate the CAPI Appliance.
+1. Connect to the Rancher UI.
+1. Deploy an OpenNebula RKE2 cluster.
+1. Import the workload cluster into Rancher.

+Additionally, we'll perform various operations on the cluster:
+   - Install Longhorn
+   - Deploy an Nginx service
+   - Add a worker node to the cluster
+   - Upgrade the workload cluster to the newest version

-## Instantiate a Private Network on the Front-end
+## Step 1.
+Create a Private Network on the Front-end

-In this step we will create a new virtual network and assign a range of private IPs to.
-This will network will be used by the Virtual Machines in the workload Kubernetes cluster.
+In this step we will create a new virtual network and assign a range of private IPs to it.
+This network will be used by the Virtual Machines in the workload Kubernetes cluster.

-In Sunstone, open the left-hand pane, then select **Networks** -> **Virtual Networks**.
-Sunstone displays the **Virtual networks** page showing the public network, **vnet**:
+To create the network in Sunstone, open the left-hand pane, then select **Networks** -> **Virtual Networks**.
+Sunstone displays the **Virtual networks** page.
+If you installed using miniONE, this screen shows the public network automatically installed, **vnet**:

 ![image](/images/sunstone-virtual_networks.png)